Aug 7, 2025

 Running a small business is exciting, but often isolating.
 When questions arise, having trusted source guidance makes all the difference between stress and smart choices.
 Not to mention knowing exactly where to go, helps you get the answers you need, when you need them.

-A new destination for small business advice
+A new destination for small business support

 Where else can you find small business advice?

 There are a number of places small businesses can turn to.
 Some of the names you’ve likely heard before and some may be new.
-We’re also hoping to invite many of these advocates to the Huumans community so we can all work together to create the world’s best support system.

 Canada Revenue Agency (CRA)